Butter Nutrition

 The very low carbohydrate way of eating is typically reserved for those living in extreme temperatures like the Arctic where lush, carbohydrate-rich vegetation is not possible.
 Dramatic changes in diet such as this can leave your body really confused.
 It can't tell the extreme diet of carbohydrate restriction from actual starvation or harsh environmental conditions.
 The body's interpretation of these drastic dietary changes lands somewhere between intense stress and the possibility of death, which often first manifests with the absence of normal digestive function and an obvious lack of energy.

 Not exactly the ideal scenario for someone seeking health.
-Think abundance > restriction 💪🏻💪🏻💪🏻
+Think abundance rather than restriction.

-Perhaps the most troubling to me about the Keto diet is that it forces you to ignore your cravings for simple carbohydrates as even fruit is off-limits.
-From my experience chatting with hundreds of women from all over the world, the minute you stop listening to what your body needs is when your body starts to shift out of balance.
-As the body moves out of homeostasis, the body sends signals that the forced regimen is not working.
+Perhaps the most troubling to me about the Keto diet is that it forces you to ignore your cravings for simple carbohydrates as many fruits and carbohydrate-rich foods are significantly limited.
+From my experience working with hundreds of women, when internal cues like hunger, energy, and digestion are repeatedly overridden, symptoms often emerge.
+As the body moves out of homeostatic balance, the body sends signals that the forced regimen is not working.
 Imagine these like the warning lights on the dash of your car.
 But instead of low tire pressure or low gasoline, they show up as things like: constant cravings, poor sleep, anxiety, restlessness, fatigue, digestive bloating or discomfort, infertility, and sometimes even depression.

 Keto Diet Positives: